The StUB for Nuremberg

-- The Stadt-Umland-Bahn will be an attractive connection for employees who commute between the cities, with 10-minute intervals – the StUB will run even more frequently during peak traffic times.
+- The Stadt-Umland-Bahn will be an attractive connection for employees who commute between the three cities, with 10-minute intervals – the StUB will run even more frequently during peak traffic times.

 - As a sustainable means of transportation, the StUB can run on 100% green electricity and thereby make an important contribution to achieving local climate goals.

 Stops along the route

 So far, a total of five stops are planned in the north of Nuremberg.
 However, the number and location could still change during the dialogue and planning phase:

 - Reutleser Straße

 - Buch Nord

 How long does the journey with the StUB take?